kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/information-type-and-operations.md

 Computers handle billions of bits.
 To make it easier to manage large amounts of bits, we can divide them into "pieces" that represent pieces of information.
 In a JavaScript environment, these pieces are called ***values***.
 Each *value* has a *data type* that determines its role.
 In JavaScript, there are five (5) primitive data types:

 1. `number`
 2. `string` (text).
 3. `boolean`
 4. `undefined`
 5. `null`

 > These values are called primitives because they allow the [creation of other values](https://en.wikipedia.org/wiki/Primitive_data_type). i.e if you add 2 numbers, you get a new number.
 But what happens if you add two strings? `🤔`
 >

-Worth mentioning that every programming language was it's own primitives.
+Worth mentioning that every programming language has its primitives.
 [Python has 4](https://www.datacamp.com/tutorial/data-structures-python).
 [Java has 8](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html).
 They allow us to organize information and determine how the program should run.
 In this lesson, you will learn how to define and manipulate these types of data.

-We are going to make operations with this primitive values to create new information.
+We are going to make operations with these primitive values to create new information.
 Adding a number.
-Organising a text, etc
+Organizing a text, etc

 ## 1. Numbers

 Values of type `number` are, unsurprisingly, numerical values.
 That is, pieces of data that represent numerical information are represented with the `number` type.
 This includes positive and negative numbers, integers, and decimals.
 In addition, the `number` data type has three symbolic values: `+Infinity`, `-Infinity`, and `NaN` (not-a-number).

 Let's see several examples.
 Open your console (remember writing `node` in your terminal) and write the following numbers.
-As you do so, the console returns the number back to you.
+As you do so, the console returns the number to you.

 ```jsx
 13// returns: